nataren/flattener/README.md

 Todo
 ====

-1. Add support for anything else that we are missing :-)
+1. Add support for anything else that we are missing so we can :shipit:

 Notes
 =====